A digital quantum simulation of the Agassi model: Quantum simulation of the Agassi model

-It is worth noting that for this simple case, $j=1$, the ion-mapped Hamiltonian (\ref{H}) depends on just one effective control parameter, $g+V$ (see Eq.~(\ref{H3desarrollado})), and not on $g$ and $V$ separately, as in thermodynamic limit of the model \cite{DaHe86,Garc18,Garc19}.
-Therefore, it is only possible to distinguish for $j=1$ between a symmetric and a broken-symmetry phase.
+It is worth noting that for this simple case, $j=1$, the ion-mapped Hamiltonian (\ref{H}) depends on just one effective control parameter, $g+V$ (see Eq.~(\ref{H3desarrollado})), and not on $g$ and $V$ separately, as in the thermodynamic limit of the model \cite{DaHe86,Garc18,Garc19}.
+Therefore, it is only possible to distinguish for $j=1$ between a symmetric phase (SP) that is obtained for $g+V<1$ and a broken-symmetry phase (BSP) emerging for $g+V>1$.
+In this simplest case, the phase diagram is of dimension $1$ as shown in Fig.\ \ref{fig:max_correlation} (upper coloured panel).
 The critical point in the transitional path between these two phases is $g+V=1$.